Skip to main content

 • the Presidents of Iowa Western Community College and Metropolitan Community College;

-Task forces are created to work on high priority issues common to member organizations:
+Task Forces and Work Groups are created to work on high priority issues common to member organizations.
+They include:

 • Mathematics Work Group